 Setting realistic weight loss goals is crucial to any diet.
 If you set them too high and miss them, you may abandon your diet.
 Why struggle as hard as you are working and give up eating sweets if you are not seeing the progress you wanted?
-If you set your weight loss goals too low and you may procrastinate.
+Set your weight loss goals too low and you may procrastinate.
 I still have 10 more days to lose 2 pounds – so I can still eat whatever I want for the rest of today.
 Finding that balance is important to remaining motivated and reaching your desired goal.

 Start at the end